Barbara Nowacka: Controversies

 As Minister of National Education, Barbara Nowacka has introduced many changes deemed controversial, especially by historians and conservatives.
 The curriculum in Polish schools was drastically changed; The cursed soldiers, historical personalities such as Witold Pilecki, Maximilian Kolbe and events such as the Greater Poland Uprising have been removed from the curriculum in Nowacka's reform.

 More controversially, any mentions of the Wola massacre and the Volhynia massacre have also been removed from the textbooks and curriculum, leading to accusations of political revisionism.
 Subjects such as human rights, the EU and the UN have instead received more space in the new curriculum.

-Nowacka justified the changes as follows: "History shouldn't serve anyone's interests.
-Neither political, nor ideological.
-It can't be an instrument of creating separations or excluding some groups."
+Minister Nowacka denied the accusation of removing those figures and events from schools, as they were just moved from primary to high school.

 On 27 January 2025, Nowacka held a speech at the 80th anniversary of the liberation of Auschwitz Death Camp.
 While reading from a script, she said that "under German occupation, Polish Nazis built concentration camps."
 This has led to an outcry within the Polish opposition and calls for her resignation.
 Minister Nowacka and PM Tusk claim it was a "slip of the tongue."
-Recordings surfaced of the event, showing that she did not correct her statement while holding the speech.